 - Regularly check in with your team to confirm you’re on track to reach goals.
 Even though a nonprofit’s development plan occurs in the initial phase of the fundraising process, your development officers and team should always refer to the plan throughout the entire campaign to make sure they are following it correctly.
 This will help eliminate confusion during the rest of your organization’s fundraising process, which will make it much more effective in the long run.

-In order to help your team understand the unique roles they have to play in the success of your nonprofit’s development plan, create a detailed goal chart breaking down the individual goals for your team members.
+In order to help your team understand the unique roles they play in the success of your nonprofit’s development plan, create a detailed goal chart breaking down the individual goals for your team members.
 This will look like the goal chart you’ve created previously, but will focus more on specific parts of your nonprofit’s development process.
 Below is a great example of a secondary goal chart that could be an immense help to your organization’s staff.

 Keep these suggestions in mind when you’re thinking about the best ways to distribute labor among your development officers.
 Not all nonprofits work in the same way, so make sure to account for the particular structure of your organization and how you can best accommodate the goals you’ve set earlier in the process.

 We can’t say enough about how helpful a careful and well-thought-out nonprofit development plan can ease logistical and financial headaches later on in the fundraising process.
 Anything from a shortage of funds to inefficient teamwork can be addressed with a clever development strategy.